The Cooper Companies, Inc. research snapshot

 Munger risk inversion

-The thesis fails if recall liabilities or product quality issues damage trust, CooperSurgical remains a drag, tariffs and currency compress margins, CooperVision loses share in premium lenses, or the market refuses to capitalize non-GAAP earnings.
+The thesis fails if litigation cash costs or product quality issues damage trust, CooperSurgical remains a drag, tariffs and currency compress margins, CooperVision loses share in premium lenses, or the market refuses to capitalize non-GAAP earnings.

 Management